MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 ### Start a Remote Desktop connection

 1. Tap the Remote Desktop connection to start the session.
-2. If you haven't saved credentials for the connection, you will be prompted to provide a **Username** and **Password**.
+2. If you haven't saved credentials for the connection, you'll be prompted to provide a **Username** and **Password**.
-3. If you are asked to verify the certificate for the remote desktop, review the information and ensure you trust this PC before tapping **Connect**.
+3. If you're asked to verify the certificate for the remote desktop, review the information and ensure you trust this PC before tapping **Connect**.
 You can also select **Don't ask about this certificate again** to always accept this certificate.

 ### Connection bar

 The connection bar gives you access to additional navigation controls.
 By default, the connection bar is placed in the middle at the top of the screen.
 Tap and drag the bar to the left or right to move it.

 - **Pan Control** - The pan control enables the screen to be enlarged and moved around.
 Pan control is only available on touch-enabled devices and using the direct touch mode.
-   - To enable or disable the pan control, tap the pan icon in the connection bar to display the pan control and zoom the screen.
+   - To enable or disable the pan control, tap the pan icon in the connection bar to display the pan control.
+The screen will zoom in while the pan control is active.
 Tap the pan icon in the connection bar again to hide the control and return the screen to its original resolution.
    - To use the pan control, tap and hold the pan control and then drag in the direction you want to move the screen.
    - To move the pan control, double-tap and hold the pan control to move the control on the screen.
 - **Additional options** - Tap the additional options icon to display the session selection bar and command bar.